Eurofighter’s Rough Ride in Austria Continues

 The arrangement began to unravel when Italian police arrested Gianfranco Lande for a Ponzi scheme that scammed the Calabrian mafia.
 He wouldn’t discuss the mafia, but he needed protection, so he told investigators that he had created a complex web of companies for a large corporation in Germany, with (now defunct) London-based Vector Aerospace LLP at its center.
 Lande also named individuals at EADS.
 One question involves how far the scandal will reach into EADS, and whether it will trigger the resignation of CEO Tom Enders.

 Appendix A-8 of the classified agreement reportedly contains the terms that revolve around Article 304 of the Austrian Criminal Code, which prohibits bribes paid directly or by 3rd parties.
-If proven bribes would invalidate the contract, the planes could be returned to EADS, and Austria’s payment could be refunded.
-It’s very likely that the government would prefer some sort of re-negotiation, instead of leaving Austria with no fighters, and being forced to start deal negotiations again.
+Would proven bribes invalidate the contract?
+If so, the planes could be returned to EADS, and Austria’s payment could be refunded.
+It’s very likely that the government would prefer some sort of re-negotiation, anyway, instead of removing all of Austria’s fighters and being forced to start deal negotiations again.
 Der Spiegel.

 Feb 17/10: The Austrian Bundesheer responds to a range of allegations, including allegations that its Eurofighter force suffers from low availability.
 The key question appears to revolve around the meaning of “einsatzbereit,” which could translate as “mission ready”, but seems here to mean “ready for launch.”

 What the Bundesheer says is that it doesn’t make military or economic sense to keep all 15 Eurofighters “einsatzarbeit”, as air policing duties require just 2 planes plus a replacement fighter at the ready.
 The release cites the World Economic Forum in Davos, which had 2 aircraft in the air at all times, and involved 10 Eurofighters “ständig einsatzbereit.”
+OK, fine.
+But what’s the readiness rate if the others are called upon?
 Austrian Bundesheer [in German].

 Sept 24/09: Eurofighter delivers the 15th and final aircraft ordered by the Austrian Armed Forces, as the aircraft is rolled out from the EADS Defence & Security Manching assembly line, located close to Munich, Germany.